oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 The Application Server SHOULD be considered a confidential client, and issued its own client secret.
-The Application Server SHOULD use the OAuth 2.0 authorization code grant to initiate a request request for an access token.
+The Application Server SHOULD use the OAuth 2.0 authorization code grant to initiate a request for an access token.
 Upon handling the redirect from the Authorization Server, the Application Server will request an access token using the authorization code returned (A), which will be returned to the Application Server (B).
 The Application Server utilizes its own session with the browser to store the access token.

 When the JavaScript application in the browser wants to make a request to the Resource Server, it MUST instead make the request to the Application Server, and the Application Server will make the request with the access token to the Resource Server (C), and forward the response (D) back to the browser.